-You probably would not hire your dermatologist to perform brain surgery, and you should not hire a probate lawyer or a tax lawyer to handle a serious injury case.
+You probably would not hire your family practice physician or PCP to perform brain surgery, and you probably should not hire a general practice lawyer, or a probate lawyer, tax lawyer or bankruptcy lawyer to handle a serious injury case.
 Every lawyer licensed in your state is technically qualified to represent you in court, but lawyers specialize, just like doctors.
-There are many lawyers who never go to court, and there are some who have never been to court, except to get sworn in!
+There are many lawyers who rarely ever go to court, and there are some who have never been to court at all, except to get sworn in!
 They may be excellent lawyers, but they only handle transactions, or draft contracts, wills or trusts.

 Some lawyers have developed their specialties through experience and others may have earned credentials similar to Board certification for doctors.
 Personal injury lawyers have to be licensed to practice law, just like every other lawyer in your state.
 But good personal injury lawyers have to be prepared to take the client’s case to court, and need to have real trial experience and solid credentials.
 How do you know if the lawyer you are considering has the experience needed for your personal injury case, and is reputable, effective and honest?

 Here are some guidelines to help you find the best lawyer for your personal injury or wrongful death case:

 (These guidelines can also help you find the best lawyer for your divorce or a criminal case, estate planning, or bankruptcy: